ThomasPalma1/portfolio-tg/README.md

  ## **Professional Career**
- <p align="justify">I am a professional with two years of experience in the administrative area.
-I worked for a Japanese industrial chemical products company.
-Currently, I work as a Jr. Software Developer I with an emphasis on back-end.
+ <p align="justify">I am a professional with two years of experience in the industrial administrative area.
+Currently, I work as a Jr. Software Developer with an emphasis on back-end and I mainly use Java, Python and their frameworks as main technologies.
+For database, a relational database is used which is PostgreSQL.
 The company in question provides mobility and urban management solutions for city halls. ⚠️</p>

 ## **My Main Knowledge**
 As the semesters went by, I developed skills in the following technologies: